 On 28 September 2016, government released IGEM’s final progress report on implementation of the recommendations and commitments following the independent investigation into the Lancefield-Cobaw 2015 fire.

-In the final progress report, IGEM found that the Department of Environment, Land, Water and Planning had satisfactorily implemented 19 of the 22 recommendations and all 10 of the additional commitments made by the department.
+In its final report IGEM found that the then Department of Environment, Land, Water and Planning (DELWP) had satisfactorily implemented 19 of the 22 recommendations and all 10 of the additional commitments made by the department.

-The remaining three recommendations are being implemented as part of Safer Together (External link), the government’s new approach to reducing the risk of bushfire in Victoria.
+The remaining 3 recommendations were being implemented as part of the government's Safer Together (External link) approach to reducing the risk of bushfire in Victoria.

 Progress Report - June 2016